timdrysdale/opal/README.md

 When building an executable with Unity, you have either to use a specific script to create the cudaDir and copy the .cu and .h files to it, or just create and copy manually after the build is done.
 In the end, along with the Unity executable and files you need to have this specific folder and files

 ### Usage remarks
+* Sometimes the simulation enters in an infinite tracing loop due to precision errors in the intersections.
+Changing the value of the minEpsilon parameter usually solve this issue.
 * Avoid placing receivers so that the radius of the receiver sphere overlaps walls or other interacting elements.
 Depending on the particular case, the result may be incorrect.
 This is specially important if you use penetration.
 In general, if the radius do not overlap, the result will be correct.
 * If you do not enable depolarization, the results are correct for horizontal and vertical elements (or just slightly leaning) in the scene, because we are assuming it for the polarization and reflections.
 In addition, we assume that transmitter and receiver have the same polarization.